 The Company believes that the best training is imparted when dealingwith actual roles and responsibilities on the job.
 To this extent the Company arrangesdetailed presentation by Business and Functional Heads on various aspects including thebusiness environment economy performance of the Company industry scenario sales andmarketing production raw materials research and development financial controls theCompany's strategy etc. Visits to factories business units are also undertaken fromtime to time.
 Details of Familiarization Programmes imparted during the year under reviewhas been uploaded on the Company's website and is available at the following weblink:https://www.bergerpaints.com/about-us/familiarization-program.html.

 INFORMATION AS TO REMUNERATION OF DIRECTORS AND EMPLOYEES

-Pursuant to Section 197 of the Companies Act 2013 read with Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the following disclosures are made:
+Pursuant to Section 197 of the Act read with Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 (as amended) the followingdisclosures are made:

 * Remuneration does not include value of ESOP's granted.

 ^ Ceased to be a Director of the Company w.e.f. the close of businesshours of 31st March 2020.

 @ Resigned as a Director of the Company w.e.f.
 13th June 2019.

 $ Ceased to be a Director of the Company w.e.f.
 12th September 2019.

 # Appointed as a Director wef 19th March 2020.